-Students train to gain experience and acquire the skills necessary to achieve their desired score in the GMAT exam- teachers push students to achieve to the maximum of their potential, and set milestones and goals for each student, with constant evaluation.
-This sets the pace for each learner to surpass their academic expectations and achieve more than they thought possible.
+Students train to gain experience and acquire the skills necessary to achieve their desired score in the GMAT exam.
+Teachers challenge students to achieve to the maximum of their potential, and set milestones and goals for each student, with constant evaluation.
+This sets the pace for each learner to surpass their academic expectations.

 Students sit rehearsal tests under exam conditions.
 These are repeated as required to build confidence and familiarity with the exam.

-Small class sizes also allow for a large amount of individual coaching, which provides students with the security of the knowledge that they are as prepared as possible for their exam, and with confidence and familiarity in the exam format.
+Small class sizes allow for close tutor attention, which provides students with confidence and familiarity in the exam format.

 Homework tasks are set daily to allow learners to reflect on and consolidate what they have learned in the day, as well as prepare for the next day.